Did Saif Ali Khan Take A Dig At Shahrukh Khan For Endorsing Stalking?

 Saif also added, "And I don't know, it's like a society thing, we have a tendency to give the audience what we feel they want and again, these characters must have trickled down from the West... they must have been, because we copy a lot."

-Saif Ali Khan also hinted how Baazigar was a rip off of James Dearden's A Kiss Before Dying, and said, "There was a film that became Baazigar, it was not an original Indian idea.
-It's a Western film about a guy who starts bumping of the girls in the family he wants to take revenge from."
+Saif Ali Khan also hinted how Baazigar was a rip-off of James Dearden's A Kiss Before Dying, and said, "There was a film that became Baazigar, it was not an original Indian idea.
+It's a Western film about a guy who starts bumping off the girls in the family he wants to take revenge from."

 When Amitabh Bachchan Went Bankrupt & Had To Pay Off Debt Of Rs 90 Cr: SRK's Mohabbatein Helped Him